apache/directory-fortress-commander/README-QUICKSTART.md

  * SECTION 2.
 Configure Tomcat
  * SECTION 3.
 Load Sample Security Policy
  * SECTION 4.
 Deploy to Tomcat Server

 ___________________________________________________________________________________
 ## Document Overview

+Note: This document is a *work in progress*

 This document contains instructions to deploy a pre-built Apache Fortress Web instance to Tomcat and configure the server for its use.